Genuinely Robust Inference for Clustered Data: Fragility of the Conventional CR Methods

 \section{Fragility of the Conventional CR Methods}

-In this section, we argue that the conventional methods of CR inference work if and only if $\alpha=2$.
-In other words, they are doomed to fail if $\alpha<2$.
-We start with some heuristic discussions in Section \ref{sec:fragility:heuristic} and provide formal theories in Section \ref{sec:fragility:theory}.
-We also discuss how often researchers encounter cases with $\alpha<2$ in empirical economic studies.
+This section shows that conventional methods of cluster-robust (CR) inference are valid if and only if $\alpha = 2$.
+In other words, they necessarily fail when $\alpha < 2$.
+We begin with heuristic discussions in Section~\ref{sec:fragility:heuristic} and then develop formal results in Section~\ref{sec:fragility:theory}.
+We further report how frequently cases with $\alpha < 2$ arise in empirical economic applications.